-company (Annard certal bi coeries In the case of material breaches of this Code the Council may require one of the following: a letter of censure to the member; -0 a request (made either privately or publicly) for an apology; - [] a vote of no confidence in the member; removal of certain Council-funded privileges (such as attendance at conferences); restricted entry to Council offices, such as no access to staff areas (where restrictions may not previously have existed); D suspension from committees or other bodies; or an invitation for the member to consider resigning from the Council, il may decide that a penalty will not be imposed where a respondent agrees to re of the following: - 0 attend a relevant training course; and/or work with a mentor for a period of time; and/or П participate in voluntary mediation (if the complaint involves a conflict between two members); and/or tender an apology. made pub ss is based on the presumption that the outcome of a complaints process will be lic unless there are grounds, such as those set out in the Local Government Official on and Meetings Act 1987 (LGOIMA), for not doing so.
-13.2 Stat tutory breaches here a breach of the Code is found to involve regulatory or legislative ints, the complaint will be referred to the relevant agency.
-For example: П breaches relating to members' interests (where members may be liable for prosecution by the Auditor-General under the LAMIA); П breaches which result in the Council suffering financial loss or damage (where the Auditor-General may make a report on the loss or damage under s.30 of the LGA 2002 which may result in the member having to make good the loss or damage); or П breaches relating to the commission of a criminal offence which will be referred to the Police (which may leave the elected member liable for criminal prosecution).
+e of material breaches of this Code the Council may require one of the following: a letter of censure to the member; a request (made either privately or publicly) for an apology; a vote of no confidence in the member; removal of certain Council-funded privileges (such as attendance at conferences); restricted entry to Council offices, such as no access to staff areas (where restrictions may not previously have existed); limitation on any dealings with council staff so that they are confined to the chief executive only; suspension from committees or other bodies; or an invitation for the member to consider resigning from the Council, cil may decide that a penalty will not be imposed where a respondent agrees to ore of the following: attend a relevant training course; and/or work with a mentor for a period of time; and/or participate in voluntary mediation (if the complaint involves a conflict between two members); and/or tender an apology. ess is based on the presumption that the outcome of a complaints process will be plic unless there are grounds, such as those set out in the Local Government Official on and Meetings Act 1987 (LGOIMA), for not doing so. itutory breaches where a breach of the Code is found to involve regulatory or legislative ents, the complaint will be referred to the relevant agency.
+For example: breaches relating to members' interests (where members may be liable for prosecution by the Auditor-General under the LAMIA); prosecution by the Auditor-General under the LAMIA); breaches which result in the Council suffering financial loss or damage (where the Auditor-General may make a report on the loss or damage under s.30 of the LGA 2002 which may result in the member having to make good the loss or damage); or